Iasa-Global/btabok/pages/competency_model/industry_analysis.md

 | **CITA- Foundation** | -   Learner will be able to describe common technology based sustainability strategies used in industry
 | **CITA -- Associate** | -   Learner will be able to differentiate between industry sustainability strategies and define sustainability initiatives for IT relevant to their unique business context.
 | | -   Learner will be able to perform business valuation of IT enabled sustenance initiatives
-| **CITA -- Specialist** | -   Learner will be able to define sustainability strategy and roadmap for the business
+| **CITA -- Professional** | -   Learner will be able to define sustainability strategy and roadmap for the business
-| **CITA -- Professional** | -   Learner will be able to define sustainability strategy for the enterprise
+| **CITA -- Distinguished** | -   Learner will be able to define sustainability strategy for the enterprise

 # Related Capabilities